 Role Of The District Governor

-As the only office of Rotary International in the District, the District Governor shall be the main contact between the District and Rotary International and between the District and the Club.
+As the only officer of Rotary International in the District, the District Governor shall be the main contact between the District and Rotary International and between the District and Clubs.

 The District Governor shall be solely responsible for crisis management in District 5050.
 In the absence of the District Governor, or in the case of her or his inability to act, the following individuals, in the order listed, will be designates and shall hold final responsibility: